headdetect/CS3500/PS7/AgCubio/Resources/README.md

 - Program.cs
  -  This is the brains of the server.
 It has abstracted out the networking components into the ServerNetworkManager.cs
  -  Handles all the game mechanics such as moving, eating, and dying.
+ -  Also handles functionality for viruses.
+If a player tries to eat one, they will split apart.
+Algorithm uses is very similar to the one for splitting.
+Viruses have uid's from 0 to 9.

 ## Defining a protocol